Szymon-Michalak/iOS-Resources/blog/WhatAreTheHigherOrderFunctionsInSwift.md

 Simply put, in imperative programming, changing the variable's state and introducing side effects is permissible, but in functional programming it is not.

-You'll notice that in all of the following examples, theinputvariable's values are never changed which allows us to satisfy the immutability requirement.
+You'll notice that in all of the following examples, the input variable's values are never changed which allows us to satisfy the immutability requirement.
 Instead, all of these function calls return a completely new value.

 ```swift
 .map {}